 Jason F. Muriby is part of a team of lawyers that represents clients in a wide range of areas, including business and corporate disputes, corporate investigations and criminal defense, international arbitration, and matters involving environmental, patent and trademark, securities, toxic tort, and product liability issues.
-Recently, Jason worked with others to win a complete defense verdict in what was potentially the largest environmental penalty case in the history of Texas.

 Active in the wider legal community, Jason is a member of the American Bar Association and the Houston Bar Association, where he currently serves on the law week committee.
 He is also an active member of the Garland R. Walker American Inn of Court.